 Stuff the Tree

-When the garland-wrapping session is done, turn over the cage.
-To help it retain its shape and fullness, stuff the cavity of the tree with a lightweight packing material like bubble wrap.
-Don't close up the hole at the bottom of the tree yet.Continue to 7 of 10 below.
+When the garland-wrapping session is done, flip over the cage.
+To help it retain its shape and fullness, stuff the cavity of the tree with lightweight packing material like bubble wrap.